git-town/git-town/website/src/quick-configuration.md

 ## API access to your hosting provider

-Git Town can ship branches that have an open pull request by merging this pull request via your code hosting service's API.
+Git Town can ship branches that have an open proposal by merging this proposal via your code hosting service's API.
 To enable it, create an API token for your account at your code hosting provider.

 - [instructions for GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - [instructions for GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)